 Don’t let mail and flyers gather up, have your friend pick them up.
 Don’t leave a lot of garbage behind and ask your friend to turn on and off the porch light and to open and close the curtains, take care of your lawn etc.

-Park in front of your house or ask a neighbour to park its car there for you.
+Park in front of your house or ask a neighbour to park their car there for you.
 If necessary, give your spare key directly to your neighbour, don’t put it in your garden.

 Make sure everything is locked

-Check if all door and windows are properly closed and locked.
-Double check them if needed.
+Check if all doors and windows are properly closed and locked.
+Double-check them if needed.
 Lock the garage door as well and disconnect the automatic opener if you have one.
 Make sure your home is as protected as possible before you leave.

 Disconnect the doorbell and create some noise